 Management has evaluated the effectiveness of its disclosure controls and procedures and has concluded that they are sufficiently effective to provide reasonable assurance that material information relating to the Company is made known to management and disclosed in accordance with applicable securities regulations.

 Approval

-The Board of Directors of Colibri Resource Corporation has approved the disclosure contained in this Management Discussion & Analysis.
-A copy of this Management Discussion & Analysis will be provided to anyone who requests it.
+The Board of Directors of Colibri Resource Corporation has approved the disclosure contained in this Management Discussion & Analysis will be provided to anyone who requests it.

 Subsequent Events